dominicfreeston/freeston-dot-me/content/cv.md

 **2015-2017** iOS Developer; [Novoda](https://novoda.com); London, UK

-- Started up Novoda's iOS development department
+- Established and grew Novoda's iOS development department
 - Technical team lead on green field projects for a variety of clients
 - Mentoring of junior developers both internally and for our clients